How to Teach Sight Words (What Parents Need to Know)

 Teachers usually teach the sight words in order of frequency, too.
 The problem with this children are taught words like “you” and “the” at the same time.
 This requires more memorization.

-But sight words can also be taught by phonics skill.
+But sight words can also be taught by phonics skills.
 You can check out the sight words sorted by sounds here.

 Can I help my child learn sight words at home?